France Winddance Twine

-France Winddance Twine is a Black and Native American sociologist, ethnographer, visual artist, and documentary filmmaker.
-Twine's research has made significant contributions to interdisciplinary research in gender and sexuality studies, racism/anti-racism, feminist studies, science and technology studies, British cultural studies, and qualitative research methods.
-She has conducted field research in Brazil, the UK, and the United States on race, racism, and anti-racism and has published 11 books and more than 80 articles, review essays, and books on these topics.
-In 2020, she was awarded the Distinguished Career Award by the Race, Class, and Gender section of the American Sociological Association for her intellectual, innovative, and creative contributions to sociology.
-Twine is the first sociologist to publish an ethnography on everyday racism in rural Brazil after the end of military dictatorship during the "abertura" (return to democratic rule).
+France Winddance Twine (born 1960) is a Black and Native American sociologist, ethnographer, visual artist, and documentary filmmaker.
+Twine has conducted field research in Brazil, the UK, and the United States on race, racism, and anti-racism.
+She has published 11 books and more than 100 articles, review essays, and books on these topics.

+Through her research, she has contributed to the study of gender and sexuality, racism/anti-racism, feminism, science and technology, British culture, and qualitative research methods.
+In 2020, she was awarded the Distinguished Career Award by the Race, Class, and Gender section of the American Sociological Association for her contributions to sociology.

+Twine is the first sociologist to publish an ethnography on everyday racism in rural Brazil after the end of military dictatorship during the abertura (return to democratic rule).

 Early life

-A native of Chicago, she is the granddaughter of Paul Twine, Sr., a Civil Rights activist and founding member of the Catholic Interracial Council of Chicago, a Civil Rights organization that brought Irish, Italian, German, Polish and Black Catholics together to fight for racial justice.
+A native of Chicago, she is the granddaughter of Paul Q.Twine Sr., a Civil Rights activist and founding member of the Catholic Interracial Council of Chicago, a Civil Rights organization that brought Irish, Italian, German, Polish and Black Catholics together to fight for racial justice.
+Her great-grandfather was William Henry Twine (1862–1933), a Creek Nation civil rights attorney who published "The Cimiter", the first black run newspaper in what was then Indian territory.

+Twine is a registered member of the Creek Nation (Tribal enrollment number 45464).

 Education

-Twine is a graduate of Northwestern University and earned her M.A. and Ph.D. at the University of California, Berkeley.
+Twine earned a B.S. at Northwestern University and earned her M.A. and Ph.D. at the University of California, Berkeley.
 She was a research fellow in the class of 2008–2009 at the Center for Advanced Study in the Behavioral Sciences at Stanford University.
 In 2007, she was a distinguished visiting professor in the sociology department at the London School of Economics.
 She has taught and held tenured professorships at Duke University and the University of Washington in Seattle.
 Twine is an enrolled member of the Muscogee (Creek) Nation of Oklahoma.

 She is the former deputy editor of American Sociological Review, the flagship journal of the American Sociological Association.
 Twine currently serves as a member of the International editorial boards of Sociology, the official journal of the British Sociological Association, and the journals Social Problems and Identities: Global Studies in Culture and Power.
 She has also served on the editorial board of Ethnic and Racial Studies, the highest impact peer-reviewed journal devoted to the study of racial and ethnic inequalities in the discipline of Sociology.